 Morning mist lingers on a vineyard near Forestville

-Whether grown locally on family farms or harvested fresh from the sea, Sonoma's eateries embrace an eat-fresh philosophy that offers visitors a true taste of Wine Country.
+Whether grown locally on family farms or harvested fresh from the sea, Sonoma County's eateries embrace an eat-fresh philosophy that offers visitors a true taste of wine country.
 Venture out to discover a food lover's paradise: More than 500 restaurants ranging from Michelin- and Zagat-rated to casual wine country cuisine use freshly harvested, locally grown produce.
-Don’t forget the farmers markets; there is one every day during season in Sonoma.
+Don’t forget the farmers' markets; there is one open every day during season in Sonoma County.

 Beer and Cider

-Discover Sonoma’s other famous beverages: beer, cider and spirits.
-Sonoma now has more than 40-plus operating breweries, cider-houses and distilleries.
-Ciders make use of local apples, historically one of the crops that first made Sonoma famous.
-And craft distillers roll out vodka, gin and whiskeys and offer tastings.
-In fact, some of the top beers in the U.S. are brewed in Sonoma County.
-Use the beer map to find a tasting room to visit.
+Discover Sonoma County’s other famous beverages: beer, cider and spirits.
+Sonoma County now has more than 30 operating breweries, cider houses and distilleries.
+Ciders make use of local apples, historically one of the crops that first made this region famous.
+Craft distillers roll out vodka, gin and whiskeys and offer tastings.
+In fact, some of the top beers in the USA are brewed in Sonoma County.
+Maps are available that show the locations of tasting rooms.

 Sonoma County is one of California’s most diverse natural destinations.
-More than 50 regional and state parks beckon travelers to hike through redwood forests, paddle along the coast, cycle scenic roads, discover California history.
+More than 60 regional and state parks beckon travelers to hike through redwood forests, paddle along the coast, cycle scenic roads and discover California history.
 Perhaps you will simply just sit down and enjoy the sounds of nature.